silasfelinus/kind_robots/content/milestones.md

 amibot: Now you tell me!
 sort: highlight
 layout: 'default'
-dottitip: AMI, I scattered a bunch of jellybeans around the laboratory for visitors to find.
+dottitip: I hid a bunch of jellybeans around the laboratory for visitors to find.
 How do we tell them that they absolutely SHOULD NOT EAT them.
-amitip: Like those silica gel packets?
-Uhm, what happens if they eat them?
-Are we talking hemlock-bad or Bruce Banner-bad?
-Because humans will eat jellybeans off a laboratory floor if they thought it might give them superpowers.
+amitip: Uhm, what happens if they eat them?
+Are we talking silica-gel-packet-bad or Bruce Banner-bad?
+Because humans will eat jellybeans off a laboratory floor if they think it could give them superpowers.
 ---

 :jellybean-counter